 Extra Features & Battery Life

 The pairing is a bit different than that of other TWS earphones I’ve tried.
 One has to pair the right earpiece, then the left one asks for pairing with the device.
 The right earpiece is then connected and one can play music and take calls.
 In theory both earpieces should connect to the source, therefore being independent of each other.
 That’s thanks to Qualcomm’s TrueWireless Plus tech which connects both earpieces to the source.
-Practice is different though, and at least when connecting them to my Shanling M2X I would definitely make the playback on the left channel stop if I shielded the right earpiece so that it could not communicate with the player.
+Practice is different though, and you need to have a compatible source with a Snapdragon 845 or better to take advantage of the tech.
+So at least when connecting them to my Shanling M2X I would definitely make the playback on the left channel stop if I shielded the right earpiece so that it could not communicate with the player.
 With modern smartphones this issue should probably not be present.

 It is also possible to connect just one earpiece at a time in mono mode, so one can use it as a traditional Bluetooth earpiece to take calls.
 Speaking of calls, the microphone is good quality and it works well even in moderately noisy environments.